silverstripe/developer-docs/en/02_Developer_Guides/03_Forms/01_Validation.md

 # Form validation

+> [!HINT]
+> Before you start implementing custom validation logic, check out [validation using `symfony/validator` constraints](/developer_guides/model/validation/#validation-and-constraints)
+> and see if there's an existing constraint that can do the heavy lifting for you.

 Silverstripe CMS provides server-side form validation out of the box through the [Validator](api:SilverStripe\Forms\Validator) abstract class and its' child classes
 (see [available validators](#available-validators) below).
 A single `Validator` instance is set on each `Form`.
 Validators are implemented as an argument to the [Form](api:SilverStripe\Forms\Form) constructor or through the function `setValidator`.